BraveDrXuTF/VAE-GAN-in-tensorflow2/README.md

 I added a new idea in this code which did not appear in the original paper,it is called **"weighted loss"**,which performed well in my task.

-Get more information at my blog:
+Get more information in my blog:

 https://blog.csdn.net/qq_44065334/article/details/117982502